 As I was recently shopping for a few things for my children, I ran into some new-to-me terms that I hadn’t seen before in regards to children’s clothing.
 After four children, I’d thought I had a pretty good handle on the usual words for children’s clothing, so I decided to look into things a little bit more.
 Because really – what’s the difference between a babygrow and a bodysuit?

 In general, babygrow and bodysuits are British English terms for babywear.
-A babygrow is the British English equivalent to an American English sleeper or footie pajamas, though it may also refer to what Americans call a “sleep sack.”
+A babygrow is the British English equivalent to an American English sleeper, sleepsuit, or footie pajamas, though it may also refer to an American “sleep sack.”
 A bodysuit would be the equivalent of an American onesie.

 I also learned that the British onesie is we decided to give you some info on three garments that can comfort your baby!
 So, let’s start with the first topic, shall we?